promptcoach/CUCSDemo/README.md

 ### 1. Check the Sender's Information
 - **From Address:** Look closely at the sender's email address.
 Phishers often use email addresses that are very similar to legitimate ones, but with a slight misspelling or a different domain (e.g., `service@go0gle.com` instead of `service@google.com`).
 - **Sender Name:** Be aware that the sender's display name can be easily faked.
+- In this case, because I was sending it from my email, this can simulate one of your peers being compromised.

 ### 2. Look for Generic Greetings
 - Legitimate companies you do business with will often address you by your name.
 Be suspicious of generic greetings like "Dear Valued Customer" or "Dear Sir/Madam."